jmccann/drone-hipchat/DOCS.md

 * `use_card` - Turn on cards.
 Defaults to false
 * `card_icon` - Icon for card.
 Defaults to `http://readme.drone.io/logos/downstream.svg`
-* `card_title_template` - A plaintext only handlebars template to create a custom payload body.
-For more details take a look at the [docs](http://handlebarsjs.com/).
+* `card_activity_template` - A handlebars html template to create the card activity.
 Default used in example.
-* `card_template` - A handlebars template to create a custom payload body.
-For more details take a look at the [docs](http://handlebarsjs.com/).
+* `card_title_template` - A plaintext only handlebars template to create the card title Default used in example.
+* `card_desc_template` - An optional handlebars html template to create the card description.
 Default used in example.

 Example configuration that generate a custom message: